geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

 Rendering Transformations are invoked by adding the ``<Transformation>`` element to a ``<FeastureTypeStyle>`` element in an SLD document.
-This element specifies the name of the transformation process, and usually also includes values for the process parameters controlling the operation of the transformation.
+This element specifies the name of the transformation process, and usually includes parameter values controlling the operation of the transformation.

-The transformation element syntax leverages the OGC Filter function syntax.
+The ``<Transformation>`` element syntax leverages the OGC Filter function syntax.
-The content of the transformation element is a function with the name of the transformation process.
+The content of the element is a ``<ogc:Function>`` with the name of the rendering transformation process.
-Transformation processes can accept any number of named parameters.
+Transformation processes may accept some number of parameters, which may be either required (in which case they must be specified), or optional (in which case they may be omitted if the default value is acceptable).
+Parameters are supplied as name/value pairs.
 Each parameter's name and value are supplied via another function ``<ogc:Function name="parameter">``.
-The first argument to this function is a literal giving the name of the parameter.
+The first argument to this function is an ``<ogc:Literal>`` containing the name of the parameter.
-The optional following arguments provide the value for the parameter.
+The optional following arguments provide the value for the parameter (if any).
 Some parameters accept only a single value, while others may accept a list of values.
 As with any filter function argument, values may be supplied in several ways:

 * As a literal value